katy gautsch / Head of school

 brianna frost / lead teacher (eaglets)

 Brianna grew up in New Hampshire and is a member of our founding staff.
-Before coming to MVCS she worked at The Children’s House Montessori School in Littleton, NH.
 Brianna earned her Masters degree in Education with a Montessori concentration at Plymouth State University.
 She also holds a Bachelor of Science in Childhood Studies (from PSU), a State of New Hampshire teaching license for grades Kindergarten through 8th grade and is a certified Lower Elementary teacher.
+Before coming to MVCS she worked for three years at a Montessori School in Littleton, NH.

 olivia casey / assistant teacher (eaglets)

-Olivia, a native to New Hampshire, grew up playing and traveling throughout the White Mountains.
-She is a graduate of Plymouth State University with a degree in Adventure Education and is a certified Wilderness First Responder.
+Olivia, a native to New Hampshire, grew up playing throughout the White Mountains.
+Her fondness for spending time in the outdoors and appreciation for nature led her to Plymouth State University.
+There she earned a Bachelor of Science in Adventure Education and is also a certified Wilderness First Responder.
 Having worked for various outdoor education programs, she has grown to love how rewarding the experience of learning in nature can be for children.
-Her most memorable teaching experience has been working for the Breckenridge Outdoor Education Center, making learning and adventuring possible for people of all ages and abilities, through adaptive recreation.
-Olivia currently lives in North Woodstock and in her free time enjoys paddling, climbing and hiking throughout her local mountains and rivers.
+Prior to finding MVCS, it was her work with the Breckenridge Outdoor Education Center in Colorado, that was one of her most memorable teaching experiences.
+It was at the BOEC where she was a part of making learning and adventuring in the outdoors possible for people of all ages and abilities, through adaptive recreation.
+Olivia currently lives in the heart of the White Mountains and in her free time enjoys paddling, rock climbing and hiking throughout her local mountains and rivers.

 Dawn Grant / lead teacher (saplings)